fmi-basel/singlemolecule-tracking/ipa/01_mask-creation-preprocessing/README.md

 # File renaming

 1. For spot detection the dual channel images and the cytoplams mask have to have matching names, with the exception of "_ROIs" at the end of the mask images.
-To achieve that use the notebook from task "File_renaming" to change either the merged images or the masks (mask are recommended).
+To achieve that use the notebook from task "file_renaming" to change either the merged images or the masks (mask are recommended).